webforj/webforj-documentation/docs/components/icon.md

 - `GRAY`: Good for subtle actions, such as minor settings or actions that are more supplementary to a page, and not part of the main functionality.
 - `INFO`: Good for providing additional clarifying information to a user.

-### Expanses
-When styling icons, it is possible to use the `theme` and `expanse` attributes to modify the icons, especially when using them with other components that are utilizing themes and expanses.
-Below is information on the attributes, as well as parts and properties required for customizing icons with CSS.

 ### Shadow parts